 So what I did was first create this background layer in these dimensions out of a mixture of my own photography I took on an iPad, graphic design I created from scratch, filters to existing assets I had, and general playfulness.

-The first images are filtered and changed (by me) images of a face through visual design that I orignally photographed of a statue of sorts here in Warsaw.
-It is a face thst was siting in water, which I photographed.
-Below is what I sid with it through filtere wnd grwphic design, thn I i ported it into the infographic.
+The first images are filtered and changed (by me) images of a face through visual design that I originally photographed of a statue of sorts here in Warsaw.
+It is a face that was siting in water, which I photographed.
+Below is my assets I used in terms of photographs I personally took and my own designs into the short infographic I created:

 Next I decided to use a brick wall and a tower from photographs I also took.
 The brick wall is an a very important brick and landmark in Warsaw and offers a great background texture to be used for the info text or data of the infographic, or that was my initial intention until I realized how dark and vivid it is.

 Then I decided to add a bunch of filters, paint brush strokes and eraser action to top it off.
 And I ended up with this concept of machine learning.
 Thus here is the bery basic and simple infographic.
 I will continue to create infographics and make more elaborate ones in the future — possibly in different dimensions or offering more of my assets or new graphic design designed from scratch.